Undergraduate Medical Education

 Teaching Format: Team-based coaching

-The Healer’s Art is an interactive selective offered to first year Maine track students during the month of May.
-The goal is to help students prepare for the emotional and meaning-based /spiritual aspects of being a physician by appreciating/renewing their core selves while learning others’ ways of working with medicine’s complex and powerful external and internal events.
+The Healer’s Art is designed to help students prepare for the emotional and meaning-based /spiritual aspects of being a physician by appreciating/renewing their core selves while learning others’ ways of working with medicine’s complex and powerful external and internal events.
 The highly interactive small groups provide a unique experience for students to spend time in a small group with a faculty member and a senior resident on a level playing field to consider our common experiences with stresses, life changes and ways to cope/grow while working within the world of medicine.
 The faculty and resident provide a deeper range of experience in these interactions yet we strive to have the students provide most of the dialogue.

 This course typically has small groups of approximately 5- 6 students, each with a faculty member and MMC resident as co-facilitators.
 The weekly core topics are: